 Zebco is, without a doubt, the biggest name in spinning reels.
 They made it to the game first and remain a power player.
 Now, one of their latest reels, features upgrades that will blow your mind.

-This is a pretty common design in high end spinning reels and open face reels which Zebco has brought into the spincast market.
+This is a pretty common design in high end spinning reels and closed face reels which Zebco has brought into the spincast market.

 Best For: The most upgraded features available on the best zebco spincast reel.

 - Brass gear internals

 - Rating: 4.6 / 5.0